Video8 / Hi8 / Digital8

 YES YES *

 * Note about NTSC recordings (USA television standard): Other companies in the UK may say they can run these, but most will get stuck if your recording is in Long Play.
 We have imported Hi8 NTSC equipment from USA for this reason and so won't let you down.
-However such Long Play NTSC recordings may not have stereo sound available.

 If for any reason you get stuck filling out the form, just email me and I'll help you personally.
 It's a personal service I offer, not like some of the big video editing houses.
 I understand that in many cases you will not be able to tell how much material is on the original recordings.
-In which case, assume that the tapes are fairly full and send payment accordingly, I will refund any surplus by means of a cheque sent with your finished recordings.
+If recorded on equipment from another country, see the Television systems explained.

-Not everyone needs their tapes returned once they have the DVDs, but if you do, please remember to include postage costs.
-For a single video tape in the UK, this is just £1.50 For larger quantities, and tapes from outside the UK, I will let you know.
+Not everyone needs their tapes returned once they have the transfers, but if you do, there will be a little added for costs.
+For a single video tape in the UK, this is about £1.50.
+For larger quantities, and tapes from outside the UK, we will calculate it later.
 Ideally can you ensure you send the tapes in a package which is sufficiently large and robust for me to use to send back your original tapes.
-Usually I will send the DVDs to you ahead of returning your tapes, then when you've confirmed you are happy with the DVDs, I will return your tapes.
+Usually I will send the transfers initially, then when you've confirmed you are happy with them, I will return your tapes.
 This way I can help you further if necessary - for example you can now see you want a different part of a tape transferred on its own or you want extra copies.
+When you receive your tapes back, you may notice that the record tabs have been switched to safe.
+The first thing I do with a tape is make sure that it cannot be recorded on, so protecting your important recordings.

 Please read our Terms and Conditions, which form part of the agreement.